 WOULD I RECOMMEND THIS HOTEL?

 An easy way to sum up the enjoyment of a hotel is with one question; would I stay here again?
 Honestly, I would love to come back to Levels or Cantaloupe’s other property Aqua which lies further down the coast.
 You can book your stay here.

-Of course, it has a special place in my heart as it rounded of months of solo travel in Asia and I couldn’t thank the staff enough for giving me the opportunity to mark the occasion in such a magical way.
+Of course, it has a special place in my heart as it rounded off months of solo travel in Asia and I couldn’t thank the staff enough for giving me the opportunity to mark the occasion in such a magical way.